egversman/ME405-TermProject/README.md

 camera in relation to the ability to collect good data.
 We also feel that we wrote an appropriate and efficient algorithm for target acquisition from the camera.

+Most of the issues we faced with the implementation of our design was traceable to poor design decisions made early on in the process.
+We decided to attempt to actuate the nerf gun as it was intended, as opposed to allowing ourselves greater freedom in modifying the device.
+Had we made proper use of the project design principles and procedures we have been taught, we could have avoided this outcome.
+Our choice led to us choosing a solenoid with a 1.5 inch stroke out of necessity, which caused us no end of trouble, such as the weight and power issues detailed in the results section of this report.

+A more elegant solution would have been to use a smaller solenoid attached to a series of levers to multiply it's travel distance, or a similar setup with a servo motor.

 There are a few things that we recommend improving with the next iteration of this nerf turret.
 First off, the turntable can be sized down considerably to